RankedNullity/smush/README.md

 - `patterns` - Array of regex patterns to match SQL queries
 - `reason` - Explanation for why matching queries are filtered out
 - `enabled` - Whether this filter is currently active

+> **💡 Pro Tip**: Dynamic filtering runs first to preserve DROP statements needed for analysis, then pattern filtering applies to the remaining queries.

 ## 📁 Project Structure